davidsbatista/davidsbatista.github.io/about/index.md

 After graduation, and before I starting my master, I worked as a software developer for [Nokia Siemens Networks].

 My [master thesis (in portuguese)] done at the [XLDB], consisted in developing an information extraction system, which generates geographic summaries.
-Each summary lists geographic entities found in a document linked (i.e., disambiguated) to a geographic ontology.
+Each summary lists geographic entities found in a document linked (i.e., disambiguated) to a [geographic ontology].
 The system was applied to a [crawl of the Portuguese Web] using a Hadoop cluster.

 [Nokia Siemens Networks]: https://networks.nokia.com/
 [crawl of the Portuguese Web]: http://dmir.inesc-id.pt/project/WPT_05_in_English